Levrault/llangis.xyz/src/pages/post/Developer-diary-devlop-3-meeting-diving-and-refactoring/index.md

     emit_signal('finished', 'Fall')
 ```

 I think you can guest it by reading the code, I put my one-way-platform on a specific layer and mask (I named it one way platform, so original).
 I simply remove the collision mask when my character is on the `divekick` state.
-At the same time, the one way platform check if the character has exited his area to reset the collision mask to true.
+At the same time, the one way platform checks if the character has exited his area to reset the collision mask to true.

 ```c
 extends StaticBody2D